The Tawhidic paradigm for human rights

 I've come to think of tawhid as a core operating system (OS) that connects my physical and metaphysical realities.

-Theologically, tawhid relates to how Allah is not only one and unique, Allah is also uniform and unites.
+Theologically, tawhid relates to how A!!ah is not only one and unique, A!!ah is also uniform and unites.

 • Because of tawhid, all of Islam exists along the lines of the indisputable and unconditional idea of the Creator's Oneness.